 We do not want to leave your wedding, but we also do not wish to put the lives of our team or their families in jeopardy.
 Therefore, for any wedding still going forward despite the risks, the following policies are in effect until further notice:

-- For any interior space we are photographing in, we reserve the right to move to another room within the space at regular intervals of no less than fifteen minutes in order to reduce our exposure.
+- For any interior space we are photographing in, we reserve the right to move to another room within the space at regular intervals of no less than fifteen minutes in order to reduce our continued exposure.
 We highly recommend you highly ventilate any interior space, not just for us, but for your own safety.

 - For indoor ceremonies, a minimum of 15 feet from any person must be available to the photographers at all times.
 This may affect photographs of the procession if there is not sufficient room for us to move to a spot to get those photographs from a distance.
-Remember, people are going to stand up.
 Ideally, we should have room to be behind the altar area with at least 15 feet of open space, otherwise we may not be able to capture the procession from the front.
 If there is not sufficient room to maintain this distance from guests on the sides of your congregation, we will be forced to only photograph the ceremony from the back of the room.
 It is recommended that a 20 foot square of open space be made available on every side of the room so that your photography team can move about freely to capture your ceremony from different angles.